-309 - HONORS INORGANIC CHEMISTRY (Lab Science) (Weighted Course)

-Meets 6 Times/Week - 1.2 Credits - Grades 10, 11, 12

-Prerequisite A- in Algebra I / 92% or above in Honors Biology

-By teacher recommendation only
+309 - HONORS INORGANIC CHEMISTRY (Lab Science) (Weighted Course) Meets 6 Times/Week - 1.2 Credits - Grades 10, 11, 12 Prerequisite A- in Algebra I / 92% or above in Honors Biology By teacher recommendation only

-310 - ORGANIC CHEMISTRY (Lab Science) (Weighted Course)

-Meets 6 Times/Week - 1.2 Credits - Grades 11, 12
+310 - ORGANIC CHEMISTRY (Lab Science) (Weighted Course) Meets 6 Times/Week - 1.2 Credits - Grades 11, 12 Prerequisite - C or higher in Inorganic Chemistry or successful completion of Honors Inorganic Chemistry

-Prerequisite - \underline{C} or higher in Inorganic Chemistry or successful completion of Honors Inorganic Chemistry system of nomenclature and the source, preparation, reaction and use of a variety of organic compounds including alkane, alkenes, alkynes, carbohydrates, amides, lipids, petroleum derivatives, proteins, alcohols, and heterocyclic compounds.
+This course deals with hydrocarbon compounds that form the basis of life.
+Included is the I.U.P.A.C. system of nomenclature and the source, preparation, reaction and use of a variety of organic compounds including alkane, alkenes, alkynes, carbohydrates, amides, lipids, petroleum derivatives, proteins, alcohols, and heterocyclic compounds.